 Several FHLBanks received a derivatives alternative dispute resolution (ADR) notice from the LBHI bankruptcy estate relating to the unwinding of derivatives transactions between LBSF and individual FHLBanks in 2008.
 Under the derivatives ADR notice, an FHLBank may agree to the demand, deny the demand, or make a counteroffer and ultimately arrive at a settlement of the demand.
-Some of these FHLBanks have settled their disputes with the LBHI bankruptcy estate.
-Each of the FHLBanks of New York and Cincinnati has disclosed information regarding its legal proceedings in connection with LBHI's insolvency in its individual 2015 SEC Form 10-K.
+All of these FHLBanks, except the FHLBank of New York, have settled their disputes with the LBHI bankruptcy estate.
+The FHLBank of New York and LBHI are engaged in pre-trial discovery proceedings, and trial is currently scheduled to commence in April 2017.
+The FHLBank of New York is pursuing its claims against LBSF and LBHI in the LBHI litigation.
+The FHLBank of New York intends to vigorously defend against LBHI's complaint, which the FHLBank of New York believes to be without merit.
+In December 2016, the FHLBank of Cincinnati and LBHI bankruptcy estate entered into a settlement agreement and mutual release, whereby the FHLBank of Cincinnati paid \$25.25 million in complete settlement of all claims.
+Each of the FHLBanks of New York and Cincinnati has disclosed information regarding its legal proceedings in connection with LBHI's insolvency in its individual 2016 SEC Form 10-K.